Matesax/CTMT/README.md

 ### Scope in one paragraph

 RG is an observational geometry assembled from established mathematics: statistical experiments, observational quotients, Fisher information, spectral projectors, Schur complements, canonical correlations, positive-semidefinite cones, information monotonicity, naturality, cocycle gluing, and stratified orbit spaces.
 No individual ingredient is introduced as a new primitive.
 The contribution is their explicit characterization, protocol-aware assembly, and compatibility into a single geometry of partial observability.
 RG does **not** identify observational quotients with latent reality, derive admissibility protocols from first principles, claim protocol-free uniqueness, or reduce physics to information.
+Quantum monotone metrics (Petz classification) enter as a declared module; RG does not select a unique quantum Fisher metric.
+All other layers of the geometry remain canonical.

 ### What is unique